cloudflare/cloudflare-docs/products/stream/src/content/analytics/per-video-analytics.md

 * `metrics` — One or more metrics (such as count) to compute.
 * `dimensions` Used to break down the data by given attributes.
 * `filters` — Used to filter rows by one or more dimensions.
 * `sort` — The sort order for the result set.
-Sort fields must be included in METRICS or DIMENSIONS
+Sort fields must be included in METRICS or DIMENSIONS.
 * `to-timestamp` — The end of the time interval to query.
 Defaults to current time.
 * `from-timestamp` — The start of the time interval to query.
 Defaults to TO_TS - 6 hours.
 * `step` — Used to select time series resolution when using endpoint: